Content optimization is the process of improving your content to get better results. Like driving more traffic, users, leads or revenue.

 Here’s how to do it:

-You can also consider which one is currently ranking better and which one has more backlinks.
-But you’ll be redirecting from the loser to the winner anyway, which makes those factors less important.
+But you’ll be redirecting from the loser to the winner anyway, which usually makes those factors less important than the URL.

-After setting up the redirect, anyone who tries to go to the losing URL will instead get sent to the winning one.
-The redirect also tells Google to give the ranking power of both pages to the winning page alone.
+It will also make it so that anyone who tries to go to the losing URL will instead get sent to the winning one.

 Optimize for Social Shares